Terconazole: Medical uses

 Terconazole is approved to treat vulvovaginal candidiasis (vaginal thrush).
 It works as a broad spectrum antifungal and has shown to be an effective first-line treatment against other Candida species.
 It also shows effectiveness against dermatomycoses in animal models.

 A review found that short-term rates for intravaginally administered azole treatments shows cure in 80% of cases in a short term follow-up and 66% over long term follow-up.
 In a double-blind study by Slavin in 1992, terconazole showed a 75% mycological cure over a short-term period (7–14 days) and 100% mycological cure over a long-term period (28–34 days).
 This study focused on the drug as an 80 mg vaginal suppository, taken three times overnight by 10 women.
 In another placebo-controlled, double blind study by Schmidt et al., the efficacy of different concentrations of terconazole creams were tested.
-Cream was applied for three days to 24 women between the ages of 18–60.
+Cream was applied for three days to 24 women between the ages of 18 and 60.
 The results showed 0.8% terconazole mycologic cure rates were 83.3% within 1–3 days of starting treatment, 83.3% within 8–11 days of treatment and 58.3% within 30–35 days of treatment.
 The suppository is more effective after a long-term follow-up than terconazole as a cream or other intravaginal treatments.